Fastest journey5hr 3m

 The route followed by the TGVs cuts south-east from Paris, skirting Burgundy and crossing the River Rhône east of Lyon.
 Almost before you know it, you are in Provence.
 Just before Marseille, the TGVs to Cannes leave the high-speed line and follow a traditional rail route east along the Mediterranean coast towards the French Riviera.

 Bookings for this route usually open three months in advance.
 However, for the summer holiday season Loco2 is often able to sell tickets up to four or even five months in advance.
 Book early for the cheapest tickets from Paris to Cannes.
-Apart from the high-speed daytime services, there is also an overnight train from the French capital to Cannes.
+Note the the direct night train from Paris to Cannes and other Riviera destinations ran for the last time in late 2017.

 Paris to Cannes